Milverton, Somerset

-Milverton is a village and civil parish in Somerset, England, situated in the valley of the River Tone 5 mi west of Taunton in the Somerset West and Taunton district.
+Milverton is a village and civil parish in Somerset, England, situated in the valley of the River Tone 5 mi west of Taunton.
 The village has a population of 1,438.
 The parish includes the hamlet of Preston Bowyer.

 It has one public house, The Globe (The White Hart public house closed in March 2008), a convenience store, a piano dealership and workshop, a post office, a taxi service and a hairdresser.

 History

 The name of the village is believed to come from the Old English and mean settlement at the mill ford.
 There is evidence of a mill within the parish from the Domesday Book of 1086.
 These referred to the site of the Town Mills on Hillfarrence Brook.

 Neolithic flint arrowheads have been found to the west of the village and Bronze Age axe heads were discovered when the bypass, which opened in 1975, was being built.